COMHIS/python-basics/2_basic_concepts/part2.md

         minors = minors + 1
 ```

 On that last line: `minors =` means that we are placing a value in that variable.
-And the rest of that line: `minors + 1` means, that we are recovering, what was in that variable previously and adding 1 to it.
+And the rest of that line: `minors + 1` means, that we are recovering what was in that variable previously and adding 1 to it.
 So, the end result is that, the value in our variable grows by one.

 ### Iteration 3